Luc1412/EasyDeviceAuth/README.md

 # EasyDeviceAuth
-EasyDeviceAuth is a tool to generate a device_auth.json file, which for example is used by the popular [fortnitepy](https://github.com/Terbau/fortnitepy) library.
+EasyDeviceAuth is a tool to automate the process to generate a device_auths.json file, which for example is used by the popular [fortnitepy](https://github.com/Terbau/fortnitepy) library.

 ### **Only Windows is supported atm!**